 Retrospective on 20 years of EyesWeb

-enriched by the participation of artists and developers that used the platform during the past years in their applications, performances and shows.
+participation of artists and developers that used the platform during the past years in their applications, performances and shows.
 The event will end with the performance “Europa: Gesture of

 Prof. Antonio Camurri is full professor at DIBRIS - University of Genova (Polytechnic School), where he teaches "Human Computer Interaction"